h5bp/html5-boilerplate/src/doc/html.md

 `js/plugins.js`.
 When you have a bunch of polyfills to load in, you could also create a `polyfills.js` file in the `js/vendor` directory or include the files individually and combine them using a build tool.
-Always ensure that the polyfills are all loaded before any other Javascript.
+Always ensure that the polyfills are all loaded before any other JavaScript.

 There are some misconceptions about Modernizr and polyfills.
 It's important to understand that Modernizr just handles feature checking, not polyfilling